WimPouw/GestureNetworksEvolving/README.md

 wim.pouw@donders.ru.nl

 # Updates
-- In 2024 the code was kindly checked for reproducibility by researcher Elen Le Foll (Osnabrück University) using R version 4.0.2.
-Due to her quality checks, the github has undergone a few corrections, including some lines of code not running because of caching issues and added some missing libraries (and adding a missing reference).
-The new code should thus still be fully functional in 2024.
+- In 2024 the code was kindly checked for reproducibility by researcher Elen Le Foll (Osnabrück University) using R version 4.3.1.
+Due to her quality checks, the github has undergone a few helpful corrections, including some lines of code not running because of caching issues and added some missing libraries (and adding a missing reference).
+The code thus still be fully functional in 2024.

 - # Post-publication acknowledgements
-- THank you to Elen Le Foll: Code Reproducibility Check, and some helpful corrections.
+- Thank you to Elen Le Foll: Code Reproducibility Check, and some helpful corrections.